piyush8i8/coding_junior/README.md

 # CodingJunior

-A new Flutter project.
+## Video Demonstration

+<h1>I have uploaded demo video in the directory<h1>

 ## Getting Started

 This project is a starting point for a Flutter application.

-## Video Demonstration

-<h1>I have uploaded demo video in the directory<h1>

-> To embed the video, you need to upload it to Google Drive and replace `YOUR_VIDEO_ID` with the actual video ID from the shared Google Drive link.
-You can extract this ID from the URL after you set the video to public.

 ### Resources